-WELCOME TO THERAPY
+WELCOME TO THERAPY!

 Therapy is a safe place to help you feel better about upsetting or confusing events that you have experienced.
-You will get to draw, write, and talk in therapy.
+You will get to draw, write, talk, and play!
 You will learn many important things about: upsetting/confusing events, feelings, relaxation, and how to stay safe.
-You will also learn a lot about yourself: your thoughts, feelings, behaviors, and strengths.
-Please write about or draw a picture to show how you feel about being here today:
+You will also learn a lot about yourself: your thoughts, feelings, actions, strengths, and dreams!
+Please draw a picture to show how you feel about being here today: